 I cringe when I look back on these chat logs now: my choice of words are consistently too formal, my grammar is suspect, and my phrasing is awkward—but I'm speaking a foreign language and being understood.

 By the time lockdowns were being phased out and borders were being opened again, I had reached the early stages of conversational fluency in my target language.
-When I booked my flight out of Canada, a little part of me still doubted that strangers on the streets would understand me to the same degree that strangers on the internet did.
+A little part of me still doubted that strangers on the streets would understand me to the same degree that strangers on the internet did.

-I may have earned the proverbial 'basic conversational fluency' badge at this point, but there were gaps in my knowledge.
+I might have earned the proverbial 'basic conversational fluency' badge at this point, but there were gaps in my knowledge.
 Here's a story of when one of those gaps revealed themselves:

 When learning a new language, it’s typically wise to focus on learning the words that occur most frequently in casual conversation.
 You may go weeks without saying “obstruction” yet the words “almost” or “because” could be spoken dozens of times every day.